httpdss/structkit/docs/mappings.md

 ## Error Handling

-If a mapping key doesn't exist, STRUCT will show an error:
+If a mapping key doesn't exist, StructKit will show an error:

 ```yaml
 files: